bingtimren/Answer42/README.md

 ## Windows & UI

-* Window Selection
+### Window Selection

-This is the first window, display a list of "whats" for selection
+This is the first window,
+Display:  a list of "whats" for selection
 Interactions:
 * Up/Down for browsing
 * Middle for select
 * Middle long for showing Window Summary

+### Window Running

+This is pushed into window stack after a "what" is selected
+Display:
+* Name of currently running "what"
+* How long has it been running / target